-Special charging equipment and lubricant is required when servicing your NISSAN air conditioner.
+Special charging equipment and lubricant is reguired when servicing your NISSAN air conditioner.
 Using improper refrigerants or lubricants will cause severe damage to your air conditioner system.
-See "Air conditioner system refrigerant and oil recommendations" in the "Technical and consumer information" section of this manual.
+For additional information, refer to "Air conditioner system (if so equipped) refrigerant and oil recommendations" in the "Technical and consumer information" section of this manual.